On the power of conditional independence testing under model-X: Introduction

 These advances shed new light on the nature of the MX problem and can inform methodological design.
 Our results handle multivariate $\prx$, arbitrarily correlated designs in the model for $\prx$, and any black-box machine learning method to learn $\widehat g$. \paragraph{Notation.}

 Recalling equations~\eqref{conditional-independence} and \eqref{eq:xyz}, population-level variables (such as $\prx,\pry,\prz$) are denoted in boldface, while samples of these variables (such as $\srx_i,\sry_i,\srz_i$) are denoted in regular font.
+Note that boldface does \textit{not} distinguish between scalars, vectors, and matrices, as it is sometimes employed.
+The dimensions of the object in this paper will be clear from context.
 All vectors are treated as column vectors.
 We often use uppercase symbols to denote both random variables and their realizations (for either population- or sample-level quantities), but use lowercase to denote the latter when it is important to make this distinction.
 We use $\mathcal L$ to denote the joint distribution of $(\prx,\pry,\prz)$, though we sometimes use this symbol to denote the joint distribution of $(\srx,\sry,\srz)$ as well.
 We use the symbol ``$\equiv$" for definitions.
 We denote by $c_{d,1-\alpha}$ the $1-\alpha$ quantile of the $\chi^2_d$ distribution, and by $\chi^2_d(\lambda)$ the non-central $\chi^2$ distribution with $d$ degrees of freedom and noncentrality parameter $\lambda$.